 We will give students the knowledge and ability to take what they see at a crime scene back into the laboratory.

-Course leaders from the Institute of Criminal Justice Studies at the University of Portsmouth believe this is the first qualification in the UK to offer this depth and diversity of study, taking students all the way from crime scenes into courts.
+Course leaders from the School of Criminology and Criminal Justice at the University of Portsmouth believe this is the first qualification in the UK to offer this depth and diversity of study, taking students all the way from crime scenes into courts.

-Dr Katherine Brown, Senior Lecturer, Institute of Criminal Justice Studies, University of Portsmouth, says “We know that our partners want investigators that can research, listen, understand and question and then bring something new into the environment they are working in – not just follow protocol.
+Dr Katherine Brown, Senior Lecturer, School of Criminology and Criminal Justice, University of Portsmouth, says “We know that our partners want investigators that can research, listen, understand and question and then bring something new into the environment they are working in – not just follow protocol.
 We are confident this course provides that.
 In addition we will give students the knowledge and ability to take what they see at a crime scene back into the laboratory.”

 Students will study alongside current practitioners in the forensic field.
 Virtual reality crime scene analysis technology will be paired with lessons in the fundamentals of crime scene investigation.
 Students will study current forensic methods in realistic settings, learn key practical skills and understand the extent and nature of forensic practices, and their strategic deployment in the investigation of crime.